 A Free Tutorial for Piecing the Merry Kite Quilt Block

-This lovely traditional quilt block is easy to sew together.
-I can imagine a mother designing this block while watching her little boy flying a kite!
+The Merry Kite is a lovely traditional quilt block that uses just flying geese and squares to sew together - perfect for the confident beginner and experienced quilter alike.
+I can imagine a mother designing this block while watching her little child flying a kite!

 If you change the center dark square to the light background fabric, the block is called "Mrs. Fay's Favorite Friendship Block" that appeared in Hearth and Home.